 Looking back at our time in Santorini, I realize that we followed this quite often.
-Slightly bummed out by the crowd, we skipped the must-do sunset view at Oia.
+Bummed out by the crowd, we skipped the must-do sunset view at Oia.
 Instead, we took a bus to the traditional village of Megalochori, walked a few hundred metres across a small vineyard, nearly froze in the whipping wind, and witnessed the setting sun lend the sky and sea a palette of glorious shades, with a stunning panoramic view of the caldera.

-We took a ferry to Athens, and then boarded a night flight to Corfu, since we could not leave without visiting at least one Ionian island.
+Corfu is nothing like its Cycladic counterparts.
+It offers views of the cyan Ionian Sea and pebbled beaches, lofty mountains and the countryside, Venetian cityscapes and historic monuments in equal measures.
 Looking back, we could have cut down our time in Santorini in lieu of Corfu, because believe me when I say that Corfu is as striking as it is idyllic!

-Corfu is nothing like its Cycladic counterparts.
-It offers views of cyan waters and pebbled beaches, lofty mountains and the countryside, Venetian cityscapes and historic monuments in equal measures.
 While bikes and cars are available for hire, the budget-friendly way to explore the island is via the local bus.

 • Take a bus to Corfu Town, and lose yourself in the many roads and alleys, at each turn marvelling at the different wares being sold – from Kumquat fruits and liquer, to handmade jewellery that promise luck.

-Visit the Old Fort and the New Fort, and if time permits, visit the Museum of Asian Art, which has an excellent curation of ancient and medieval art and culture pieces from the Chinese, Japanese, Indian, Nepalese, and Baloch regions.
+• Visit the Old Fort and the New Fort, and if time permits, visit the Museum of Asian Art, which has an excellent curation of ancient and medieval art and culture pieces from the Chinese, Japanese, Indian, Nepalese, and Baloch regions.
 This museum was our favourite of all the ones that we had visited during our trip.

-Where to stay – Our AirBnB property at Agios Gordios – Alexandros Apartments And Studios – was my favourite of all the places we stayed at in Greece.
+Our AirBnB property at Agios Gordios – Alexandros Apartments And Studios – was my favourite of all the places we stayed at in Greece.
 The property is bountiful with orchards and flowering plants, and our room was impressively equipped – we even had bar equipment!
 Most importantly, our hosts were extremely gracious and hospitable, which made it so much harder for us to say goodbye to Corfu.

 We ended our two week trip at Athens.
 A final drink at Drunk Sinatra, some Latin American food, much lighter wallets, camera rolls and minds full of memories later, we bid adieu to our perfect Greek summer.